clickityKlein/Expense_Tracker/README.md

 - Cost
 - Credit vs. Debit

 This gives us more actionable data to perform analysis on.
+It should also be noted that the Local Name datafield is meant to the recognizable, branded name of the businesss.

 ![Export Example](Images/export_example.png)